darren-a/ruby-notes/README.md

 #### check if something is a vowel
+tbd

+#### recursive solutions
+1) make sure there is always an "end stop"
+2) make sure when you call a method from within itself you're not sending the exact same input that this, 'outer' method received.

 #### Fibonacci numbers (useful example of working backwards from the end of an array, and using Array:take)